Alcohol and cancer: Cancers attributed to alcohol

 More than three-quarters of the 740,000 cases were in men.

 United States

 In the United States of America, alcohol-related cancer rates were highest in the following states: Delaware, Colorado, Washington, D.C., New Hampshire, and Alaska.
 Conversely, alcohol-related cancer rates were lowest in the following states: Kentucky, Arizona, Oklahoma, West Virginia, and Utah.

 From 2013 to 2016, approximately 19,000 (4%) cancer-related deaths in the United States were attributed to alcohol consumption each year, with breast cancer and esophageal cancer deaths being the most common in women and men respectively.

 An estimated 3.2% of cancer deaths in United States were attributed to alcohol consumption.
 The distribution of mortality by state were consistent with the distribution of incident cases.

+According to, Vivek Murthy, the Surgeon General of the United States, alcohol ranked third among preventable causes of cancer after tobacco and obesity.

 Europe

 Approximately 10% and 3% of cancer diagnoses in European men and women respectively are attributed to alcohol consumption.

 Europe: A 2011 study found that one in 10 of all cancers in men and one in 33 in women were caused by past or current alcohol intake.